 If the scanned file is too large, first make a photocopy (experiment with different settings until you find one that results in the smallest file size), then scan the photocopy.

 Make certain that its size is less then 2000kb (2 MB).
-For best results, scan at the lowest DPI in black and white or grayscale that results in a legible document.
+For best results, scan at the lowest DPI.

 Please note that if you upload a password protected PDF, the admissions committee will not be able to view it in the system.
 You will need to print it, scan it, and upload it for it to be visible.

-No, official copies of your transcripts are only required if you are admitted and have confirmed your intention to enroll.
-Transcripts mailed to our office prior to an acceptance of an offer of admission will be destroyed.
+No, transcripts mailed to our office prior to an acceptance of an offer of admission will be destroyed.

 Please follow these suggestions if you are having trouble uploading your transcript(s):